How much do I have to tithe?

 1Cor.
 16:2 On the first day of every week each one of you is to put aside and save, as he may prosper, so that no collections be made when I come.

-In writing to the church in Corinth, Paul said he gave these same instruction to the church in Galatia, therefore we know Paul viewed this direction as a model for all Christians.
-In this verse, Paul outlines seven requirements for Christian giving.
+In writing to the church in Corinth, Paul said he gave these same instructions to the church in Galatia, therefore we know Paul's directions were a model for early Christians (and therefore for us as well).
+In this brief passage, Paul outlines seven requirements for Christian giving.

 First, Paul directed that giving should be a regular, consistent habit.
 Giving should be a way of life for a Christian so that it becomes a part of our financial routine.
 When giving isn't routine, we may find ourselves less willing to give generously when needs arise.

-To ensure regularity, Paul directed the church in Corinth to give on the first day of every week.
+Secondly, to ensure regularity Paul directed the church in Corinth to give on the first day of every week.
 Paul wasn't necessarily establishing a rule for what day we must give.
 Rather, Paul was giving an example of how to become regular and consistent in giving.
 Whether we give on Sundays or any other day, we should discipline ourselves to give in a consistent pattern (i.e., weekly or monthly) rather than only when it's convenient.

 More importantly, Paul was did not want his visit to be exploited by church leaders for fundraising.
 Paul wanted his arrival to be refreshing for the people rather than burdensome.
 This detail is a stinging rebuke for any minister who requires an honorarium or other stipend as a prerequisite to teaching or ministering to a body of believers.